ENCCS/python-perf/content/optimize.md

 :::{objectives}

 - Optimize the most expensive function from the word-count-hpda project's `wordcount.py` script.
+- Show how changes to algorithm influences the performance.
 - Introduce a few Python **accelerators**: `cython`, `numba`, `pythran`
 - Mention the library `transonic`